rust-cli/book/src/in-depth/human-communication.md

 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 ```

-This is useful information to you, the developer
+This is useful information to you, the developer.
-(surprise: the program crashed because of line 2 in your `main.rs` file).
+(Surprise: the program crashed because of line 2 in your `main.rs` file).
 But for a user who doesn't even have access to the source code,
 this is not very valuable.
 In fact, it most likely is just confusing.
 That's why it's a good idea to add a custom panic handler,
 that provides a bit more end-user focussed output.

-One library, that does just that is called ["human panic"][human-panic].
+One library that does just that is called [human-panic].
-You can add to your CLI project by importing it
+To add it to your CLI project,
+you import it
-and calling the `setup_panic!()` macro
+and call the `setup_panic!()` macro
 at the beginning of your `main` function:

 ```rust